 The connection to a wireless connection can be done the same way as on XFCE, on the bottom right of the screen:

 Personally, I really like this system.
-Even if I’m not familiar with Arch Linux, I find both graphical environment easy to use, especially with a desktop environment.
+Even if I’m not familiar with Arch Linux, I find it pretty easy to use, especially with a desktop environment.

 I think it could be a good option if you plan to use your Raspberry Pi as a desktop PC (especially for the Raspberry Pi 4).
 This distribution deserves a high rank in my list of the best Raspberry Pi operating systems.